nkrishang/yul-erc721/README.md

 | setApprovalForAll | 30048  | 30014  | 30146         |
 | transferFrom      | 38209  | 38173  | 38739         |

-If you know how to improve on thsi implementation, please make a PR.
+If you know how to improve on this implementation, please make a PR.
 I'd love to learn.

 ## Usage